enthought/traits/_sources/traits_user_manual/custom.rst.txt

 TraitPrefixMap
 ``````````````

+.. deprecated:: 6.1
+    :class:`~.TraitPrefixMap` is scheduled for removal
+    in Traits 7.0.
+Use the :class:`~.PrefixMap` trait type instead.

 The TraitPrefixMap handler combines the TraitPrefixList with mapped traits.
 Its
 constructor takes a parameter that is a dictionary whose keys are strings.
 A